FederatedAI/FATE/examples/dsl/v1/README.rst

 1. initiator: Specify the initiator's role and party id, it should be same with training process.
 2. job_parameters:

    - work_mode: cluster or standalone, it should be same with training process.
    - model_id or model_version: model indicator which mentioned in Step1.
    - job_type: type of job.
 In this case, it should be "predict".

-   There is an example test config file located in :download:`["./test_predict_conf.json"] <./test_predict_conf.json>`
+   There is an example test `config file <./test_predict_conf.json>`_
 3. role: Indicate all the party ids for all roles, it should be same with training process.
 4. role_parameters: Set parameters for each roles.
 In this case, the "validate_data", which means data going to be predicted, should be filled for both Guest and Host parties.